-Over the last decade the International Clinical Skills Conference has been a consistently high quality conference for clinical educators and researchers.
+For over a decade, the International Clinical Skills Conference has been a consistently high quality conference for clinical educators and researchers.
 The eighth conference will be held in May 2019, convened by an International, multi-professional steering committee and co-ordinated by the International Clinical Skills Foundation (Inc) charity, in conjunction with Monash University.

 Aims of conference

 - Provide a forum for debate on innovation and the evidence base for clinical skills teaching and learning

 - Showcase research and best practice on clinical skills education

 - Gather expert and beginner clinical skills educators for networking

 - Aid funding for research on clinical skills